Counting begins for UP panchayat polls, over 3 lakh candidates elected unopposed | Law-Order

 There were scuffles involving the supporters of candidates in three districts and social distancing to fight the spread of coronavirus went for a toss at several places, reports said.

-Over three lakh candidates were declared elected unopposed by the State Election Commission (SEC), shortly before the counting began.
+Over three lakh candidates were declared elected unopposed by the SEC, shortly before the counting began.

-Eight polling agents were turned away from the counting centre in Kannauj’s Chhibramau tehsil after they tested positive for coronavirus in Rapid Antigen Tests.
+Eight polling agents were turned away from the counting centre in Kannauj's Chhibramau tehsil after they tested positive for the coronavirus in Rapid Antigen Tests (RATs).

+Meanwhile, 61 counting agents at 10 blocks in Kanpur Nagar district have tested positive for COVID-19 till late on Sunday.

+Over 2,000 counting agents had undergone RATs on Sunday after the SEC issued instructions that they would be allowed to enter the counting centres only if they produce a negative RT-PCR or RAT report or have taken both doses of the COVID-19 vaccine, said Dr AK Singh, a nodal medical officer.

 Hearing concerns over the counting being held amid a coronavirus surge, the Supreme Court had on Saturday made it clear that candidates and their agents will be allowed to enter the counting centres only if they were COVID-free.